natez56/intern-site-b/README.md

 4. composer install
 5. Open site and install drupal
 6. Go to configuration -> shortcuts ->list links in the newly installed drupal site and delete the two shortcuts
+7. In your settings.php make sure your sync directory is set to ../config/sync
+ - $config_directories['sync'] = '../config/sync';
 7. run lando drush cim
 8. Unzip the files .tar file in the intern-site-b/backup folder and replace the files folder located in web/sites/default (you may need to change the default folder file permissions to 775)
 10. If you have a settings.php and custom service files in your default folder from another install you can paste them into this projects default folder.